-If you would like to read more on teaching vocabulary, here’s a link to the blog post that describes teaching vocabulary in more detail.
+If you would like to read more about teaching vocabulary, here’s a link to a blog post that describes teaching vocabulary in more detail.

 Teaching Video with Organizer